The Mira Kimmelman 'Learning from the Holocaust' Contest 2024

 - Are groups allowed to submit projects together?

-- Groups are allowed to submit collaborative projects for the Middle School contest, with up to four participants.
+- Groups are allowed to submit collaborative projects for the Visual Art contest, categories with up to four participants.

 - Groups are not allowed to submit collaborative essays for the middle or high school essay prompts.